Age friendly Dublin Libraries

 Music

-You can listen to music for FREE.
 Oxford Music Online contains 1,000s of authoritative, peer-reviewed articles with rich supporting materials including bibliographies, media, and links to related resources.

-Medici TV is the world's leading classical music channel featuring hundreds of concerts, operas, and ballets is now available for FREE with your Dublin City Libraries card.
+Medici TV is the world's leading classical music channel featuring hundreds of concerts, operas, and ballets is now available for FREE.
+Choose from an extensive selection of concerts, operas, ballets, documentaries and master classes:

 - 3,500+ musical works